frsyuki/gitnoted/README.md

 Prepare following information first:

 * Domain names (and ports) of your website that embeds notes.
-You can use multiple sites.
+You can have multiple web sites.
 Here uses `example.com` and `localhost:8080` as an example.
 * Repository URL of a Github Wiki.
-Format of URL is `https://github.com/<user>/<repo>.wiki.git` where "&lt;user&&gt;" and &lt;repo&gt; are your repository's username and repository name.
+Format of the URL is `https://github.com/<user>/<repo>.wiki.git` where "&lt;user&gt; and &lt;repo&gt; are your repository's username and repository name.

 This command starts a server on http://localhost:4567: